 by anthony on 07/21/11 at 2:24 pm

 Wireframes come in different fidelities.
-On one hand, you have low-fidelity wireframes that don’t resemble the final product as much, but still capture the user interface layout and controls.
-On the other hand, you have high-fidelity wireframes that look closer to the final product because they display the user interface in greater detail.
+You have low-fidelity wireframes that don’t resemble the final product as much, but still capture the interface layout and controls.
+Then you have high-fidelity wireframes that look closer to the final product because they display the interface in greater detail.

 Most designers are used to wireframing in low-fidelity, but a growing number of designers are starting to wireframe in high-fidelity.
 That raises the question of what advantages high-fidelity wireframes have over low-fidelity wireframes, and which fidelity is right for your project?

-I recently had a chat with Amir Khella from Keynotopia (interface libraries for prototyping in Keynote, PowerPoint and OpenOffice) about what makes high-fidelity wireframes compelling to designers, and when they should be used.
-Here are the key benefits to high-fidelity wireframing that we found.
+I recently had a chat with Amir Khella from Keynotopia about what makes high-fidelity wireframes compelling to designers, and when they should be used.
+Here are the key benefits to high-fidelity wireframing he mentioned.